florenciacruz3/florenciacruz3/getting-started-with-markdown.md

 A .docx file is different.
 It requires software that knows how to parse it.
 Open the same .docx in Word, Google Docs, and LibreOffice and you may come across shifted layouts, inconsistent fonts, broken tables.
 Even though the content stays the same, the rendering depends on the app reading it.

-The main advantage that Markdown gives you is durability.

 ---

 #### It works everywhere technical writers work